JonahPlusPlus/shopify_challenge/README.md

 Then, a customer would use the Shopping page to add items (click on the cards) to their cart (to remove, just click on items in the cart).
 They can then put in their name and address and submit their order.

 To see the orders, admins can go to the Backlog page.
 By clicking on customers, they can see their order.

+**NOTE: In order to see changes, you need to refresh the page manually, I didn't add any auto-refresh to the frontend**

 ### Internal Design